yishn/Trail-old/README.md

 ![Trail logo](logo.png)

-A column view file manager for Windows.
+An extendable column view file manager for Windows.
+This is a work in progress.

 ![Trail screenshot](screenshot.png)